 THIS HYPOTHESIS about early star formation might help explain some puzzling features of the present universe.
 One unsolved problem is that galaxies contain fewer metal-poor stars than would be expected if metals were produced at a rate proportional to the star formation rate.
-This discrepancy might be resolved if early star formation had produced relatively more massive stars; on dying, these stars would have dispersed large amounts of metals, which would have then been incorporated into most galaxy formation must have been a spectacular process, involving intense bursts of massive star formation and barrages of supernovae that expelled most of the gas and metals out of the galaxies.
+This discrepancy might be resolved if early star formation had produced relatively in the universe lies in the diffuse intergalactic medium rather than in galaxies.
+To produce such a distribution of matter, galaxy formation must have been a spectacular process, involving intense bursts of massive star formation and barrages of supernovae that expelled most of the gas and metals out of the galaxies.

-Stars that are more than 250 times more massive than the sun do not explode at the end of their lives; instead they collapse into similarly massive black holes.
-Several of the computer simulations mentioned above predict that some of the first stars would have had masses this great.
+Stars that are more than 250 times more massive than the sun do not explode at the end of their lives; instead they collapse into massive black holes.
+Several of the simulations mentioned above predict that some of the first stars would have had masses this great.
 Because the first stars formed in the densest parts of the universe, any black holes resulting from their collapse would have become incorporated, via successive mergers, into systems of larger and larger size.
-It is possible that some of these black holes became concentrated in the inner part of large galaxies and seeded the growth of the supermassive black holes-millions of times more massive than the sun-that are now found in galactic nuclei.

-ies began a process of cosmic evolution.
+It is possible that some of these black holes became concentrated in the inner part of large galaxies and seeded the growth of the supermassive black holes mation of the first stars and protogalaxies began a process of cosmic evolution.
 Much evidence suggests that the period of most intense star formation, galaxy building and quasar activity occurred a few billion years after the big bang and that all these phenomena have continued at declining rates as the universe has aged.
 Most of the cosmic structure building has now shifted to larger scales as galaxies assemble into clusters.

 In the coming years, researchers hope to learn more about the early stages of the story, when structures started developing on the smallest scales.
-Because the first stars were most likely very massive and bright, instruments such as the Next Generation Space Telescope-the planned successor to the Hubble Space Telescope-might detect some of these ancient bodies.
+Because the first stars were most likely very massive and bright, instruments such as the James Webb Space Telescope-the planned successor to the Hubble Space Telescope-might detect some of these ancient bodies.
 Then astronomers may be able to observe directly how a dark, featureless universe formed the brilliant panoply of objects that now give us light and life.